Cigar and Pipe Smoking and Cancer Risk

 Cigars are dangerous because the tobacco is aged and fermented, which creates nitrates and nitrites.
-Nitrates and nitrites are known as a cause of cancer (carcinogenic).
-When a cigar is burned, it produces more cancer-causing compounds, such as nitrosamine, tar, carbon monoxide and ammonia.
+Nitrates and nitrites are known as a cause of cancer (called carcinogenic).
+When a cigar is burned, it produces more cancer-causing compounds, such as nitrosamine, tar, carbon monoxide, and ammonia.
 These are found in higher levels in cigar smoke than in cigarette smoke.

-One large cigar can contain as much tobacco (up to 20 grams) as an entire pack of cigarettes (1 gram of tobacco per cigarette)!
+One large cigar can have as much tobacco (up to 20 grams) as an entire pack of cigarettes (1 gram of tobacco per cigarette)!
 Even though many cigar smokers do not inhale, the amount of nicotine is higher in a cigar (1-2 milligrams in a cigarette versus up to 400 milligrams in a single cigar).
 This nicotine is quickly absorbed in the saliva.
 For this reason, the addiction to cigars is just as strong as to cigarettes.
-A smoker's saliva contains the chemicals from the tobacco smoke, exposing the mouth, lips, tongue and throat to these carcinogens.
+A smoker's saliva holds the chemicals from the tobacco smoke, exposing the mouth, lips, tongue, and throat to these carcinogens.